EnautMendi/Muskit/README.md

 - ProgramSpecifications required for test analzyer.
 A smaple file is available <a href="">here</a>.

 ## Command Line
+The command line version has all the features supported and it is more flexible to be used for experimentation.
+In particular, the following two commands are used.

-- Command 1
+- Mutants Generation: Command 1
-- Command 2
+- Mutants Execution: Command 2

+Through the configuration files described above, users can configure both mutant generator and mutants executor for their specific needs.

 ## GUI
 - A screenshot of the GUI is available below: